 …

 P.S.
-A year before it opened, I got an email from representatives of the new owners that it will go under renovation.
-I was ecstatic about the news and when the hotel was restored and re-opened in 2014 after 28 years of being shut, I went there and had a slice of cake and a cup of coffee.
+A year before it reopened, I received an email from representatives of the new owners announcing that the hotel would undergo renovation.
+I was ecstatic at the news.
+When the Luneta Hotel was finally restored and reopened in 2014, after 28 years of being shut, I made sure to visit.
+I sat there, enjoying a slice of cake and a cup of coffee, savoring the moment and the revival of a piece of Manila’s history.

 Reference